-The regime has taken steps to limit the influence of new media, blocking access to more than 400,000 websites that are considered immoral or politically sensitive.
+The regime has taken steps to limit the influence of online media, blocking access to large numbers of websites that are considered immoral or politically sensitive.
 A 2011 law requires all blogs and websites, or anyone posting news or commentary online, to have a license from the Ministry of Information or face fines and possible closure of the website.
-In 2014, the General Commission for Audiovisual Media declared its intent to restrict all non-state-run YouTube programming.

 Islam is the official religion, and all Saudis are required by law to be Muslims.
 A 2014 royal decree punishes atheism with up to 20 years in prison.
 The government prohibits the public practice of any religion other than Islam and restricts the religious practices of the Shiite and Sufi Muslim minority sects.
+The construction of Shiite mosques is constrained through licensing rules and prohibited outside of Eastern Province, where most Shiites live.
 Although the government recognizes the right of non-Muslims to worship in private, it does not always respect this right in practice.
-The building of Shiite mosques is banned.

 Freedoms of assembly and association are not upheld.
 The government frequently detains political activists who stage demonstrations or engage in other civic advocacy.
-While no large-scale protests have taken place in the kingdom, smaller demonstrations have become more common.
-The largest of these take place in the mainly Shiite Eastern Province.
-Authorities have responded by issuing a most-wanted list of activists and violently dispersing demonstrations.
-The prominent Shiite cleric and political dissident Sheikh Nimr al-Nimr, who was arrested in 2012 for leading protests critical of the regime and calling for an end to sectarian discrimination, was sentenced to death in 2014 and remained in prison in 2015.
-His nephew Ali al-Nimr, arrested at age 17 in 2012 for participating in protests, also remained behind bars.
-He had received a sentence of execution and crucifixion in 2014 on charges of participating in antigovernment demonstrations, possessing weapons, and attacking security forces.
+While no massive protests have taken place in the kingdom, smaller demonstrations have become more common.
+The largest of these occur in Eastern Province.
+In 2016, protests broke out in the province after prominent Shiite cleric and political dissident Sheikh Nimr al-Nimr, who was arrested in 2012 for leading antigovernment demonstrations and calling for an end to sectarian discrimination, was executed in January.
+His nephew Ali Mohammed al-Nimr, arrested at age 17 in 2012 for participating in protests, also faced execution in 2016, but his sentence had yet to be carried out at year’s end.

 Saudi Arabia has no associations law and has historically approved licenses only for charitable organizations.
 No laws protect the rights to form independent labor unions, bargain collectively, or engage in strikes.
 Workers who engage in union activity are subject to dismissal or imprisonment.